Manishk12/-House-Prices-Advanced-Regression-Techniques/README.md

 -Random Forest Regressor\
 -KNN Regressor\
--baed on RMSE metric, compare performance of the regressors with their optimized parameters, then explore correlation of the predictions and make submission with mean of best models\
+-baed on RMSE metric, compare performance of the regressors with their optimized parameters, then explore correlation of the predictions and make submission with mean of best models.\
 -Comparison plot: RMSE of all models\
 -Correlation of model results\
 -Mean of best models.